vircadia/vircadia-user-docs/docs/host/server_setup/windows-server.md

 Keep in mind that as you add more visitors to your domain, the demand on your resources will increase.
-Therefore if you wish to invite a large group (over 15 visitors) or create a complex content set, we encourage you to increase your memory and network bandwidth.
+Therefore if you wish to invite a large group (over 15 visitors) or create a complex content set, we encourage you to increase your CPU resources and network bandwidth.

-To host a domain on Windows, you must be running Vircadia's Developer [Client + Server](https://vircadia.com/download/#windows).
+To host a domain on Windows, you must be running [Vircadia's Developer Client + Server](https://vircadia.com/download/#windows).

 ## Create a Domain